Ninth Sunday after Trinity – Saturday

 Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ: according as He hath chosen us in Him before the foundation of the world, that we should be holy and without blame before Him in love: having predestinated us unto the adoption of children by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, wherein He has made us accepted in the Beloved. – Ephesians 1:3-6.

 PRAYER – Lord, my God, it is all Thy grace.
-By Thy grace in Christ Thou hast drawn me to Thee and made me Thy child.
+By Thy grace in Christ, Thou hast drawn me to Thee and made me Thy child.
 By Thy grace in Christ, according to Thy promise, Thou wilt keep me in the faith and give me eternal bliss.
-By Thy grace in Christ Thou hast from eternity chosen and unalterably predestinated me, a poor sinner, to the adoption of children and to salvation.
-Complete Thy gracious work in me, O Lord, preserve me in the true faith, and let me inherit eternal life for the sake of my Lord Jesus Christ.
-Amen, Thou wilt do it.
+By Thy grace in Christ, Thou hast, from eternity, chosen and unalterably predestinated me, a poor sinner, to the adoption of children and to salvation.
+Complete Thy gracious work in me, O Lord; preserve me in the true faith, and continue to assure me, through Thy Word, of the inheritance of eternal life, which is mine for the sake of my Lord Jesus Christ.
+Amen!
+Thou wilt do it.
 Amen.

 Thine ever, only Thine, to be.